TheBlurrypixel/gamecap/README.md

 Copy FLA to folder <br/>
 Then open up FLA in Animate <br/>
-add gamecap.js or screencap.js to Include Scripts <br/>
+add gamecap.js to Include Scripts <br/>
-add the startCapture code to the first frame script
+add the gamecap.startCapture code to the first frame script

 For example:
 ```